 B.S.
 Medical Technology

 The medical technology program includes an academic preparation of three years (88 semester hours including general education) at Clarion and a 12-month course of clinical study in a hospital-based school of medical technology accredited by the National Accrediting Agency for Clinical Laboratory Sciences, (32 semester hours).
 Upon successful completion of two years of prescribed courses at Clarion, the student is eligible to apply for admission to the hospital school.
 Although application is made through the office of the coordinator of medical technology at Clarion, acceptance is at the discretion of the staff of the clinical school.
 Clinical school spaces are limited, and admission to the Medical Technology Program at Clarion does not guarantee admission to the clinical school year.
 Students wishing to transfer into the program must be approved by the coordinator of medical technology and must plan to spend two years on the Clarion Campus.
-Hospital affiliates are: Altoona Hospital, Williamsport Hospital, Saint Vincent Health Center, Guthrie Health Systems, Conemaugh Health System, Women’s Christian Association Hospital, Rochester General Hospital, New York Methodist Hospital, and Pennsylvania College of Health Sciences.
+Hospital affiliates are: Altoona Hospital, Williamsport Hospital, Saint Vincent Health Center, Guthrie Health Systems, Conemaugh Health System, Women’s Christian Association Hospital, Rochester General Hospital, and Pennsylvania College of Health Sciences.
 This program is offered only at the Clarion campus.

 B.S.
 Molecular Biology/Biotechnology